Lovely little house

 Floor tiles: Calacatta Oro 900mm x 1800mm (Design Tiles)

-A French bistro and an Italian bakery
+French bristot and Italian bakery

 The building comprised a big open area with a kitchen at the back.
 Our proposal was to transform the existing door between the saloon and the kitchen into an arched window.
-Therefore, the customers could watch the production line, which would entice them to taste the freshly baked treats.
+Therefore, the customers could watch part of the production line, which would entice them to taste the freshly baked treats.

 Right in front of the entry door, we placed the main counter, which showcases the house’s specialties.
 Among the sweet treats, there are croissants, eclairs, muffins, and cakes.
 The coffee machine and the appliances to prepare juices and smoothies are on the left side, while the point-of-sale is to the right.